Entwicklungsburo-Stresing/lv64/readme.txt

 About
-can read the registers of the PCIE board. should not deliver zeros or 0xFF
+can read the registers of the PCIE board.
+Is intended for testing the driver install and should not deliver zeros or 0xFF

 Before calling any sub VIs, Init-> InitDrv + InitBrd  must have been called,